jlfaucher/executor5-bulk/main/trunk/extensions/unicode/rxunicode.md

     aRexxUnicodeStringIndexer~endCodepointStorageSize

-Returns the maximum number of codepoint indexes that can be stored in `endCodepointIndexes`.
+Returns the maximum number of codepoint indexes that can be stored in `endCodepointIndexes` during the full scan.

 For an explanation of storage, see [`aRexxUnicodeStringIndexer~init`](#RexxUnicodeStringIndexer_init).